jacob-ogre/jacob-ogre.github.io/_posts/2016-03-20-sound-editing.md

 Now that it's uploaded, the clean file can be found [here](https://soundcloud.com/jacob-ogre/wbnu-20mar2016-clean).

 -----------------------------------------------------------------------------------------------

 _Optional ?_

 I previously suggested (below) that it might be worth uploading both the original and the cleaned versions of files. [iNaturalist user @aredoubles](http://www.inaturalist.org/observations/aredoubles) noted that may not be necessary because we're not adjusting the tempo or frequency of the calls / songs.
 That's true, but I would add one caveat.
 One Audacity tool I didn't mention above, but have used, is `Noise Reduction`, which can affect the focal call / song.
 If `Noise Reduction`is used for bacground noise that occurs in the same frequency band as the target call / song then it might be worht uploading the original, too.

-~__Note:__ Up until now I have been uploading just the best version of the recording.
+<del>__Note:__ Up until now I have been uploading just the best version of the recording.
 But as I've been writing this post I realized that it's probably better to include the clean version and the original.
 The primary reason is that I'm a novice at sound editing, and I don't know if I'm inadvertently modifying some part of the sound that shouldn't be modified.
-By placing the original in the record, someone with a lot more knowledge might be able to get a better recording that can be used in some sort of analysis, e.g., about bird song evolution.~
+By placing the original in the record, someone with a lot more knowledge might be able to get a better recording that can be used in some sort of analysis, e.g., about bird song evolution.</del>

 -----------------------------------------------------------------------------------------------

 The last step is linking the Soundcloud files to the observation.
 In this case, I created a record using the iPhone app right after I made the recording.
 The recordings (original and clean) are available from the web interface, in the __Add media__ box in the upper-right corner of the page: